Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 Within the team, I hold the roles of Lead Environmental Engineer & Requirements Developer.
 Though I've contributed to design decisions & mission planning across the full scope of the project, some of my primary responsibilities have included:

+### Systems Engineering
 - Development & maintenance of system-level requirements across the full work breakdown structure
 - Establishing verification methods linking system requirements to quantifiable verification & validation metrics
+- Drafting end-to-end test plans adhering to NASA compliance documents, supporting the development of a launch-ready spacecraft

+### Environmental Analysis & Thermal Design
 - Conducted trade studies for thermal control & radiation protection subsystems, alongside contributions to various satellite bus trade studies
 - Analyzing hostile mission environments, potential failure modes, and mitigation strategies to ensure reliable operation throughout the mission lifecycle

+### Integration Considerations
-- Drafting end-to-end test plans adhering to NASA compliance documents, supporting the development of a launch-ready spacecraft
+- Developing interfacing flowcharts to denote the transfer of commands, data, and power within the spacecraft
+- 3D modeling & assembly of subsystems in CATIA, adhering to CubeSat deployer integration requirements
+- Evaluating size, weight, power, and cost constraints (SWaP-C) as mission hardware & design considerations evolved
 ---

-## Technical Focus Areas

-### Systems Engineering
-- Requirements traceability across work breakdown structure
-- Verification planning
-- SWaP-C considerations

-### Environmental & Thermal Design
-- Space environment exposure analysis
-- Passive thermal control strategy
-- Material selection considerations

-### Integration Considerations
-- Subsystem packaging within 3U form factor
-- Interface alignment between structural and thermal components
-- Configuration consistency across design iterations

 ### ![CAD Model](assets/PDR CAD Model.jpg)
 ---

-## Tools Used

-MATLAB, STK, CATIA, Trade Study Matrices, Requirements Documentation

----

 ## Key Takeaways

-This project strengthened my ability to manage system-level requirements while contributing to subsystem design in a constrained spacecraft architecture.
-It reinforced the importance of interface management, documentation discipline, and trade-off evaluation in spacecraft development.
+This project given me a lot of insight into the importance of managing technical tradeoffs & understanding how design decisions affect system integration in large-scale mission environments.
+The reinforcement of working in multidisciplinary teams to cohesively design a spacecraft has sharpened my technical communication skills within the team as well as in presentation settings.

+As I begin my career in the aerospace industry, I'm thankful to have had this design project challenge me & provide ample learning opportunities in an industry-level, systems engineering environment.